 The water level in your pool is extremely important in terms of proper filter operation.
-The filter is designed to operate with water, or else the motor can become damaged.
-Therefore, if the water level falls below the skimmer, either from swimmer overflow or evaporation, it must be replaced immediately.
-The water enters the filter system through the skimmer, and circulation will be nonexistent if the water is too low.
-Turn off your filter if this is the case, and raise the water level to at least the halfway mark of the skimmer's vertical height.
+The filter is designed to run in a vacuum situation with water filling the entire system; if air enters the system, the motor can become damaged.
+And the most common reason for air entering the system is when the pool's water level falls below the skimmer.
+When this happens, water must be added immediately, because without an adequate water level, circulation will be nonexistent.
+If this happens, turn off your filter pump, and raise the water level so it is at the halfway mark of the skimmer before turning the pump back on.

 If you live in a windy climate or have the pool sitting beneath a tree, you already know that leaves in the pool are a persistent problem.
-If you neglect the pool, and leaves continue to fall on the water's surface, they eventually make their way into the skimmer basket, which causes a loss of circulation.
-Clean this basket out weekly to make sure this does not become a problem with pool filter circulation.
+If you neglect the pool and leaves continue to fall on the water's surface, they eventually make their way into the skimmer basket, which will clog the lines and cause a loss of water circulation.
+Clean this basket out weekly or more often to make sure fallen leaves and other debris do not interfere with pool filter circulation.

-The more common symptom of no pool filter circulation besides the water level is a dirty and clogged filter system.
-As filters operate under normal conditions, they become dirty with the particles and small debris it has collected during normal operation.
+Water will fail to circulate when the filter system has become dirty and clogged.
+Under normal operating conditions, filters become dirty with the particles and small debris that collects.
 Backwashing your filter is necessary when the pressure gauge on the filter rises 8 to 10 pounds per square inch (psi) past its normal operating pressure.
-This same principle applies to all thee filter types: sand, diatomaceous earth or cartridge filters.
+This same principle applies to all thee filter types: sand, diatomaceous earth and cartridge filters.

 When you vacuum your pool to pick up dirt and debris that has settled to the pool bottom, you typically remove the skimmer basket to fit the vacuum attachment into the skimmer.
 With this basket missing, debris may flow into a secondary basket on the pump itself.
 If this pump basket becomes clogged after vacuuming, it must be cleaned out, because larger pieces of debris may have migrated here.